Strong negation in the theory of computable functionals TCF: Properties of Strong Negation in TCF

 \section{Properties of Strong Negation in TCF}

-Next we prove some fundamental properties of $A^{\No}$ in $\TCF$ particularly, we establish that $\N{\cdot}$ is a negation i.e., asserting $\N{A}$ is inconsistent with asserting $A$.
+Next we prove some fundamental properties of $A^{\No}$ in $\TCF$.
+In particular, we establish that $\N{A}$ behaves like a negation particularly, that asserting $\N{A}$ is inconsistent with asserting $A$.
 Moreover, we prove that $\mathbf{NN}$-elimination holds.

-The proofs will be by induction on formulas, so we will also have to deal with the case of predicate variables.
+The proofs will be given by induction on formulas, so we will also have to deal with the case of predicate variables.
 For the proofs to work, we will need to assume that the predicate variable $X'$ associated to $X$ behaves like a strong (or weak) negation.
-We introduce the following notation. \begin{definition} For $X$ of arity $\vec{\tau}$ and corresponding variables $\vec{x}$ we define
+We introduce the following notation: \begin{defi} For $X$ of arity $\vec{\tau}$ and corresponding variables $\vec{x}$ we define the \textit{Ex-falso-} ($\mathbf{EF}$) and \textit{double-negation-elimination} ($\mathbf{DNE}$) properties